Mott the Hoople/Ian Hunter WWW Resources

 Introduction

 There are a number of places on the net where Ian Hunter and Mott the Hoople fans gather.
-The most important is a e-mail discussion list, which is free to anyone with an e-mail account.
-If you are an AOL subscriber, there is/was a Mott/Hunter/Ronson discussion folder available (at no extra charge).
+There is an e-mail discussion list, which is free to anyone with an e-mail account.
+There is Ian's website and Facebook.
 And, of course, there are other web-sites also dedicated to Mott, Ian Hunter and Mick Ronson.

 If you know of other resources not listed here, then please let me know.

-Please bear in mind that despite the similarity in names (between the list and this website) I am not the list administrator.
+Please bear in mind that despite the similarity in names (between that list and this website) I am not the list administrator.

-I have also been told about this German Ian Hunter discussion forum: http://de.groups.yahoo.com/group/ian_hunter_clan.
+I have also been told about a German Ian Hunter discussion forum.

 Web-sites